timescale/docs/cloud/migrate-to-cloud/hypershift.md

 Hypershift uses a YAML configuration file to determine how to set up your new Timescale database.
 You can create your own file, or use the example file as a starting point.
-You need these details to complete your configuration file:
+To complete your file, you need these details for the tables that you want to convert to hypertables:

 *   The schema which contains the table
-*   The name of the table to be converted to a hypertable
+*   The name of the table
 *   The name of the `time` column of that table
 *   The chunk time interval to use
 *   The compression policy you want to use

+If you are not sure what chunk time interval to use, see the [time partitioning section][chunk-time].

 Use this format: